 Derinkuyu Underground City

 Another popular thing to see in the area is the Derinkuyu Underground City.
-This fascinating city is built over 80 metres underground on a number of levels and could originally serve as home for over 20,000 people.
+This fascinating city is built over 80 metres underground on a number of levels and could originally serve as a home for over 20,000 people.
 You can take tours of it also combine it with visiting some of the local attractions such as the Ihlara Valley.

-The Göreme Open-Air Museum is an UNESCO World Heritage site and is a must-see part of visiting Cappadocia.
+The Göreme Open-Air Museum is a UNESCO World Heritage site and is a must-see part of visiting Cappadocia.
 Dating from the 17th century, it is a pilgrimage site with rock-cut churches, chapels and monasteries just 1km from the centre of Göreme.
 When you visit, you can also include seeing Tokali Kilise, one of the largest and best churches in the town with its underground chapel and restored frescoes.